5.0 ACADEMIC POLICIES AND SERVICES

 New degree programs are to receive approval from the Faculty Senate prior to submission to the Board of Trustees and the UNC General Administration.
 As described below this approval process requires a minimum of two considerations by the Faculty Senate.

-At this time, it is recommended that the UNC-Asheville Director of Institutional Research be consulted for the purpose of enrollment projections, identifying similar programs and enrollment trends, determining the appropriate Classification of Instructional (CIP) code, responding to accreditation issues, and preparing the document in the appropriate format.
+The UNC-Asheville Director of Institutional Research, Effectiveness, and Planning should be consulted for the purpose of enrollment projections, identifying similar programs and enrollment trends, determining the appropriate Classification of Instructional (CIP) code, responding to accreditation issues, and preparing the document in the appropriate format.

 3. Once the Request for Authorization to Plan is completed, it is submitted to the appropriate Department Chair(s) or Program Director(s) and Academic Dean for review.

 4. The Request for Authorization to Plan is submitted to the Institutional Development Committee (IDC) for approval and announcement to the full Faculty Senate.

 5. If approved by IDC, the document is submitted for final approval to the Provost, who will then submit it to the Chancellor, whose signature is required for submission to UNC General Administration.
 Authority to approve the Request for Authorization to Plan resides with the UNC Senior Vice President for Academic Affairs.

 6. After UNC General Administration has approved the Request for Authorization to Plan, UNC-Asheville has 4 months to prepare and submit.
 If the Request for Authorization to Establish is not submitted within 4 months, authorization to plan will expire.

 7. Once the Request for Authorization to Establish is completed, the appropriate Department Chair or Program Director and Academic Dean review this document.